JPIvan/optimisation/README.md

 ## Commit Conventions

-The project is being updated to use [Coventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/#summary) where commits are structured as follows:
+The project is being updated to use [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/#summary) where commits are structured as follows:
 ```
 <type>[optional scope]: <description>